This article was originally published as part of Geek Mental Help Week in 2014.

 Where are the best places for web designers to get help with mental health problems?

-If you can only afford to buy just one book, however, get Steve Peters' The Chimp Paradox.
+If you can only afford to buy just one book, however, get Steve Peters' The Chimp Paradox (opens in new tab).
 Peters' ideas on mind management are invaluable and, if he can help athletes win Olympic gold medals, he can most certainly help you.

 Finally, if you're running a conference, and you'd like someone to speak about the challenges we all face keeping up with the pace of change, please do drop me a line.
-When I'm talking about this topic, I'm the most aggressively priced speaker you'll work with: the price is… free.